Captain Alan L. Bean Autographs, Memorabilia & Collectibles

 -

-SKYLAB SPACE STATION - MAGAZINE SIGNED CO-SIGNED BY: CAPTAIN PAUL J. WEITZ, COLONEL JACK LOUSMA, CAPTAIN JOSEPH KERWIN, COLONEL GERALD P. "JERRY" CARR, COLONEL WILLIAM R. "BILL" POGUE, CAPTAIN ALAN L. BEAN, OWEN K. GARRIOTT - HFSID 289777Sixty-page reprint of a National Geographic issue devoted to the Skylab Space Station, signed by the mission astronauts on a spectacular 2-page color photo.
+SKYLAB SPACE STATION - MAGAZINE SIGNED WITH CO-SIGNERS - HFSID 289777Sixty-page reprint of a National Geographic issue devoted to the Skylab Space Station, signed by the mission astronauts on a spectacular 2-page color photo.
 From the personal collection of Jack Lousma!